jjwithanr/obsidian_bible_study/docs/New Testament/James/James1.md

 # James 1

 ## Overview:
 James exhorts his audience to consider it joy whenever they face adversity since we know God is for their growth and edification.
-God is not the source of our temptations and tring to make us disobey.
+God is not the source of our temptations and trying to make us disobey.
 Rather, he desires that we persevere and that our character would align with his.

 #### v.2-3